Cloudsim

 Other simulators based on cloudsim

-The Cloudsim 3.x.x version was a very important release and become the base for many other extensions which in turn supports a very specific type of use cases:
+The Cloudsim 3.x.x version was a very important release and became the base for many other extensions, which in turn support a very specific type of use cases:

 There are various researchers who have published their cloudsim project code on their GitHub handles, following are the quick links for your reference: